techfromsage/tripod-php/docs/config.md

 This is very useful if you have specific volatile views and the freshest data is not always cruicial - you can avoid excessive view re-generation by specifying a `ttl` value which exceeds the mean time between writes to your data.

+`ttl` cannot be used within table specifications, because tablerows are often operated on in paged sets.
+It would be impossible to tell if table rows on further counts should still exist without paging through the whole set first.

 ### indicies

 ### ensureIndexes